5 Side Effects Of Flaxseeds You May Not Be Aware Of

 The phytoestrogenic nature of flaxseeds can have a downside.
 It’s often a mixed bag for some women – flaxseeds can help treat hormonal imbalances and ease menopausal difficulties like hot flashes on one side but they can also significantly alter the menstrual cycle on the other.
 The estrogen content can even interfere with sexual development and fertility if taken in excess.5

 If you are prone to allergies, especially related to cereals or grains, check for any possible allergic reaction to flaxseeds before you include them in your diet.
 The seeds have been known to cause vomiting, nausea, and allergic reactions, even leading to life-threatening anaphylaxis in some cases.6 It can truly be an occupational hazard if you work in close proximity to flaxseed powder, maybe as a chef or baker (the powder is a great egg substitute too).
-It has been found to cause mild rhinitis or asthma when inhaled regularly.7
+It has been found to cause mild rhinitis – that is, stuffy nose due to the swelling of the mucous membranes in the nose – or asthma when inhaled regularly.7

 So is this one more superfood flying out the window?
 Not necessarily!
 The goodness of flaxseeds far outweighs the possible downsides.
 Add the powder to just about anything – flour, batter, cereals, smoothies, or just plain yogurt, and your body has a lot to be thankful for – cardiovascular protection, a healthy digestive system, and hormonal balance being key.
 So do get in those flaxseeds, but remember, moderation is the operative word!